bloodyowl/website/contents/blog/2021-01-22-we-ve-got-an-advertising-problem.md

 date: 2021-01-22
 ---

-**By successfully transforming private user data into a profit, the richest companies taken advertising a step too far, endangering both the private and the public life.**
+**By successfully transforming private user data into a profit, the richest companies have taken advertising a step too far, endangering both the private and the public life.**

 Nowadays, in order to generate revenue, most websites sell some of their visual space to advertisers.
 That concept has been around for quite a while.
 It worked in the printed press, and it's a perfectly legitimate business model.